 Although Bandhas and Mudras are often mentioned as distinct practices, a Bandha is actually a type of Mudra.

 So, let’s start with Mudras.
-A certain Mudra (there are many) is a gesture or pose, and it can be done with the complete body although it’s often done with the hands and fingers (see the lead image of this post).
+A certain Mudra (there are many) is a Yogic gesture or pose, and it can be done with the entire body although it’s often done with the hands and fingers (see the lead image of this post).

 Mudras can have different meanings and different functions.
 For instance, a Mudra can have a symbolic, ritual or spiritual meaning in Hinduism, Jainism or Buddhism.
 They can also be used in traditional dance, or for physical, mental and spiritual health benefits in Yoga practices.